ADS/ADEA/ADIPS Joint Symposium - Updated GDM Screening & Diagnosis Guidelines

 4:30 PM - 5:00 PMBiography

-Professor MA completed his medical training at the University of Cambridge, UK and trained in Internal Medicine in London.
-He subsequently returned to Hong Kong, where he completed his endocrinology fellowship training.
-Through support from a Croucher Foundation Fellowship, he furthered his research interest in the area of diabetic complications at the Joslin Diabetes Center, Harvard Medical School, Boston, USA, under the mentorship of Professor George KING.
+Ronald Ma is a clinician-scientist and a specialist in Endocrinology, Metabolism and Diabetes.
+He completed his medical training at the University of Cambridge, UK and trained in Internal Medicine in London, followed by endocrinology fellowship training in Hong Kong.
+He then pursued a research fellowship in diabetic complications at the Joslin Diabetes Center, Harvard Medical School, Boston, USA.

 Dr Matthew Hare